 One of the best ways to beat nerves is to visualise passing the test.
 There is no reason why you should not pass, as your instructor will not send you for a test until they feel you have reached the required standard.

-The UK’s weather can turn in a moment, but you’ll be better prepared for the extreme if you follow our tips.
+The UK’s weather conditions can turn in a moment, but following our top safety tips should help you be better prepared for any eventuality.

 Driving in heavy rain and floods